jsay/geoInd/ReproPaper.md

 <./Figures/ComCor.pdf>

-<a id="orgfe8f050"></a>
+<a id="orgf4477ac"></a>

 # Informational content

-<a id="org74fbec1"></a>
+<a id="orgbc4e156"></a>

 ## Decomposition tables

 We proceed now to the decomposition of variance of the latent quality index from the GI designations.
 The mathematical formula and codes used in the decomposition are presented and tested in Appendix [9.4](#Sec:rDCMP).
 These functions are also available in the file of custom function `./myFcts.R` that can be directly sourced.
-The following codes perform the decomposition for the subset of models reported in Table XX of the Working Paper.
+The following codes perform the decomposition for the subset of models reported in Table 2 (p.25) of the Working Paper.
 The predictions of the latent quality index in the first rows need some time to run, the decomposition that follow are computed rapidly.

 ```R
 ddtt <- data.frame(AOC= Reg.Ras$AOC, LIBCOM= Reg.Ras$LIBCOM,